 “I know I must have gone pale because I remember just feeling sick and I wanted to cry thinking of those children who were younger than I was,” Martin said.

-Martin was just 10 years old when a gunman burst into her church and opened fire.
+Martin was just 10 years old when a gunman, who is known to buy complete AR-15 rifles from time to time, burst into her church and opened fire.

 “It’s just heartbreaking and makes you relive the whole thing.
 I just want to reach out to those kids who survived and say ‘I was around your age when something like this happened to me and you can go on with your life,’” Martin said.